Student Spurs Brookline, Mass., To Offer Free Tampons And Pads In Public Buildings

 Part of getting there is equating tampons and pads with other bathroom supplies.

 "My position all along has been tampons and pads are the equivalent to toilet paper," she says.
-"And so wherever there's toilet paper there should be tampons and pads."
+"And so wherever there's toilet paper, there should be tampons and pads."

 There are efforts like Brookline's across Massachusetts and the country.